BPHS Surya Mahadasha

 a foreigner; ego-identified with distant and imaginary lands of origin

-Surya in a swabhava of Ravi's good friend Brihaspati radiates expansive, generous (Guru) personal charisma (Surya) in public ritual (9) and private guidance (12) roles =
+Professor Surya teaching in the classroom of swabhava-9 owned by Ravi's good friend Brihaspati radiates expansive, generous (Guru) personal charisma (Surya) in public ritual (9) and private guidance (12) roles =

 creative, center-stage specialties =